-I-79 Improvement Project Begins Tuesday Night in Allegheny County
+Southbound I-79 Crossover Begins Saturday in Allegheny County

-Pittsburgh, PA – PennDOT District 11 is announcing roadway improvement work on Interstate 79 in Glenfield, Sewickley Hills and Franklin Park boroughs, and Kilbuck, Aleppo, and Ohio townships, Allegheny County will begin Tuesday night, September 7 weather permitting.
+Pittsburgh, PA – PennDOT District 11 is announcing a traffic crossover on southbound Interstate 79 in Glenfield, Sewickley Hills, and Franklin Park boroughs and Ohio and Aleppo townships, Allegheny County, will begin Saturday, February 18.

-Future improvements include four bridge deck replacements, one bridge preservation, milling and resurfacing, preservation work on seven sign structures, installation of five new ITS signs, guide rail improvements, signage updates, and pavement marking installation.
-Crossovers will occur on I-79 in 2022 and 2023 for bridge deck replacement work.
-The majority of the project will conclude in the fall of 2023.
+The work is part of the $26.49 million I-79 improvement project.
+Improvements include four bridge deck replacements, one bridge preservation, milling and resurfacing, preservation work on seven sign structures, installation of five new ITS signs, guide rail improvements, signage updates, and pavement marking installation.
+Crossovers will occur on I-79 in 2023 for bridge deck replacement work.
+The majority of the project will conclude in the spring of 2024.

-The prime contractor on this $26.49 million project is the Joseph B. Fay Company.
+The prime contractor is the Joseph B. Fay Company.
 Work on this project will be coordinated with other projects in the area.

 To help keep motorists informed as work progresses, PennDOT has created an email distribution list for the I-79 Neville Island Bridge rehabilitation including traffic advisories and construction updates.
 Enroll by sending email addresses to firstname.lastname@example.org.
 Please write “Subscribe – I-79” in the subject line.